 First-time buyers will also be looking at condos in the $300-400,000 range, in comparison to the more affordable townhouses available in Gatineau and Québec City.

 “80% of homebuyers in the area are first-time homebuyers [and most are purchasing condos],” Dunford explained.

 Dunford added that the Montréal market is currently a buyer’s market, as there are many homes on the market and they are not selling fast enough.
 This is good news for first-time buyers, but is a major issue for homeowners interested in selling as they will most likely be doing so at a lower price.

 To give you a better idea of what a starter home looks like in these cities, we’ve created a comparison chart using real homes listed on MLIS.

 Deciding where you want to buy your first home is an important decision – one which takes a lot of thought and consideration.
 Living in a suburb is not always the best fit for first-time buyers, as some enjoy the busy city life.
-For those willing and able to make the commute, living just outside one of these metropolitans is also a great move.
+For those willing and able to make the commute, living just outside one of these metropolitan areas is also a great move.
 Whichever city you decide to choose, finding a home in Québec’s real estate market can be tricky and requires a lot of research.

 If you’re thinking of getting into the market soon, talk to a mortgage broker today.
-And if you’re already close to buying a home you should begin looking for a home inspector in Ottawa and a real estate lawyer in Ottawa.
+And if you’re already close to buying a home you should begin looking for a home inspector and a real estate lawyer in Ottawa.